One of Europe's last wild rivers is in danger of being tamed

 The 65-year-old boatman has been transporting locals, goods and livestock across the river for about a quarter century.
 The construction of the Kalivac dam would spell disaster for him.
 Many of the fields and some of the houses in his nearby village of Ane Vjose would be lost.

-His love for the river runs deep: It feeds his family by providing work and fish to eat and sell.
-He taught his five children to swim here.
-Every morning, he runs down to the river just to take in the view.

-Seiti has protested against the plans, but some of his neighbors disagree.
-The mayor, Metat Shehu, insists the community "has no interest" in the matter.
+But the mayor, Metat Shehu, insists his community "has no interest" in the matter.

 "The Vjosa is polluted.
-The plants and creatures of Vjosa have vanished," Shehu says while tending his goats.
+The plants and creatures of Vjosa have vanished," Shehu says.
 The biggest issue, he adds, is that villagers are being offered too little to give up their land.
 He hopes the dam will bring investment to the area.

-About 10 kilometers (6 miles) downriver of Ane Vjose lies the village of Kute, on a hill overlooking the Vjosa as it snakes its way north to the sea.
-Kute residents joined the lawsuit against the Pocem dam that would flood their fields, some houses and, crucially for many, a cemetery.
-Relieved by their victory, they now wait anxiously for the outcome of the government's appeal.

-There are some signs in their favor.
-In August, the government announced it was canceling a project in central Albania's Holta Canyon near the town of Gramsh, and would tear down part of a dam that's already built.
-The Infrastructure and Energy Ministry said in a statement the decision came after discussions with residents and an environmental review.
-Energy ministry officials rejected multiple interview requests to discuss the Vjosa River and the country's hydropower plans.

-Jonus Jonuzi, a 70-year-old farmer who grew up along the river, still has hope.
+Jonus Jonuzi, a 70-year-old farmer who grew up along the river, is hopeful the Vjosa will stay wild.

-He raised his children here and now watches his grandchildren play in its waters.
-Before dawn each day, he crosses a bridge over a narrow gorge to tend to his goats before his son drives them to drink from a local spring, where the water emerges cold and crystal clear.

 Flesher reported from Traverse City, Michigan.